Secure DNS Hosting

 If you're interested in executing tests against our systems for your security research, please use our sandbox system rather than our production systems.
 The sandbox system is running the same web application as production but does not involve production data.
-You can activate your account on the sandbox system using the credit card number "1" along with a correct expiration date and a CVV code of "111".
+For information about how to activate your account on the sandbox system please see our developer documentation.

 We work with security researchers to keep up with state-of-the-art web security.
 If you've discovered a web security flaw that might impact our products, please let us know.
 Here’s what happens when you submit a report: